Aantrreksh/sql-query/sqlref/sql_functions.md

 :   **Arguments**

-    expr1, expr2 - the two expressions must be same type or can be cast to a common type, and must be a type that can be ordered.
+    expr1, expr2the two expressions must be same type or can be cast to a common type, and must be a type that can be ordered.
 For example, map type is not orderable, so it is not supported.
 For complex types such array and struct, the data types of fields must be orderable.